 - Indian hawthorn: These low-growing evergreen shrubs are native to Japan and other Asian countries, but they also grow well in Southern California.
 Their flowers vary in color from purple to pink to white.

-- Japanese maples: To achieve the look of a bonsai tree in your zen garden, be sure to include at least one Japanese maple.
+- Japanese maples: To achieve the delicate look of a bonsai tree in your Zen garden, be sure to include at least one Japanese maple.
 Once established, these trees offer carefree, year-round beauty, thriving best in shady areas of your yard.

 Other Features Used in Zen Landscaping

-In addition to using Zen-inspired plants in your relaxing garden, you’ll also want to incorporate these other elements of Zen landscaping:
+In addition to using Zen-inspired plants in your relaxing garden, you’ll also want to incorporate these other elements of this Japanese garden design: